isatiso/node-tarpit/packages/dora/README.md

 # Dora

-It is a Date Object with useful method.
+Out of the box Date Object based on native Date.

 See [@tarpit/dora](https://www.tarpit.cc/apis/dora)